useNamingConvention

 Section titled Function names- A

-. - A global
+functionname is incamelCaseorPascalCase. - A global

-.
+functioncan also be inUPPERCASE.
 This allows supporting the frameworks that require some function to use valid HTTP method names.

-Section titled TypeScript enum namesA TypeScript enum
+Section titled TypeScript enum namesA TypeScript enum name is in PascalCase.

-members are by default in PascalCase
+enum members are by default in PascalCase.

-However, you can configure the case of enum
+However, you can configure the case of enum members.

 See options for more details.